dev1145/hello-world/README.md

 # hello-world
-o This is a basic template test.
+o This is a basic template.
  - basic instruction
  - Installation
  - Using example